DeepJaiswal07/Health-Tracker-CLI/README.md

 ## 📄 License

-This project is for academic purposes under the BYOP capstone submission.
+This project is for academic purposes under the BYOP capstone submission for programming in java course